PatrickGimenes/PatrickGimenes/README.md

 # Hi there 👋 I'm Patrick!

-<p align="center">I'm a student of the internet systems technology course at IFSP and I'm studying to become a front end developer</p>
+<p align="center">I'm a student of the internet systems technology course at IFSP and I'm studying to become a backend developer</p>

 ## Connect with me:
 <p align="center">